karthick-kk/Penguin-AI-Chatbot-Revived-for-GNOME/README.md

 # Download & Installation

+**The easiest way to install would be directly from GNOME's extensions website** -> [just click here](https://extensions.gnome.org/extension/7338/penguin-ai-chatbot/)

-You can download the latest version of the extension from the [GitHub Releases](https://github.com/esauvisky/Penguin-AI-Chatbot-for-GNOME/releases) page.
+Alternatively, You can download the latest version of the extension from the [GitHub Releases](https://github.com/martijara/Penguin-AI-Chatbot-for-GNOME/releases/tag/v14) page.
 Download the `.zip` file from the latest release, and then install it using the following command:

 ```bash
 gnome-extensions install penguin-ai-chatbot@coffeecionado.gitlab.io.shell-extension.zip --force